 How thick are Electric Guitar Pickguards?

-The pickguards found on an electric guitar are normally much thicker than that found on an acoustic.
-You will find that there are a number of plastic layers built up to get as thick as .100″ or one hundred thousand an inch.
+The pickguards found on an electric guitar are normally much thicker.
+Especially when compared to the ones found on an acoustic guitar.
+You will find that there are many plastic layers built up to get as thick as .100″ or one hundred thousand an inch.

-If they are a structural part of the guitar design, like mounting pickups, then they need to be thick for strength.
+If they are a structural part of the guitar design, then they need to be thick for strength.

 If you look closely, the body carve is not flat on top.
 This creates a difficult shape to mount a plastic pickguard.
-Gibson added the floating guard to protect the finish, but to utilize a flat piece of plastic held in place by a metal brace to work around the carve.
+Gibson added the floating guard to protect the finish.
+But to use a flat piece of plastic held in place by a metal brace to work around the carved top.

-The nice thing about the design of this guard is that if you decide to take it off, there are not any ugly screw holes left behind.
+There is a nice thing about the design.
+If you decide to take it off, there are not any ugly screw holes left behind.

-So if the pickguard is really not your thing, then you do have some options as there are some beautiful models that don’t use them.
+So if the pickguard is not your thing, then you do have some options.
+There are some beautiful models that don’t use them.
 But if they are, they can also be a great place to put your stickers!